rorymcgrath/ud120-projects/README.md

 ud120-projects
 ==============

-Starter project code for students taking Udacity ud120
+This is the starter project code for students taking Udacity ud120.
+The code has been updated to work with Python3.

+It is recommended to build the code in a conda environment.